zubair1024/SAVR_ROM_Crespo/README.md

 This is a Custom ROM developed for NEXUS S (CRESPO) devices.
 It is a deodexed, pre-rooted and de-bloated ROM with various tweaks for battery performance, network usuage, CPU performance and many more applied to have a true speedy experience.

-Builds from these repository are currently uploaded on FireDrive and used by XDA members.
+Builds from these repository are currently uploaded on FireDrive and download by XDA members on the ROM's XDA thread.